-An autonomous, self-balancing exoskeleton that has been engineered to emulate the human walk is being developed for personal use within the home and during other daily activities.
-French company Wandercraft’s Atalante allows people with severe mobility impairment to stand up, walk and carry out rehabilitation exercises within a hospital setting.
-Now, a slimmer, cheaper and more individualized next generation of the hands-free exoskeleton is in development.
+An autonomous, self-balancing exoskeleton that has been engineered to emulate the human walk is being developed for personal use within the home and during daily activities.
+Atalante, from French company Wandercraft, allows people with severe mobility impairment to stand up, walk and carry out rehabilitation exercises within a hospital setting.
+A slimmer, cheaper and more individualized version of the hands-free exoskeleton is now in development.

 The hope is that it will support those with paraplegia, quadriplegia and hemiplegia to carry out everyday tasks and movements, explained Jean-Louis Constanza, Wandercaft’s Chief Business and Clinical Officer.